fdev/jquery.sounds/README.md

 A [list of compatible browsers](http://caniuse.com/#feat=audio) is available on caniuse.com.

 The plugin doesn't provide any fallback if the `Audio` object is not available, or if it doesn't support the configured mimetype.
+Any method calls will fail silently, so there's no need to check for support in your code.

 ## Dependencies